shirat74/dvipdfm-x/README.md

 Dvipdfmx has a capability to handle various input encodings from classic 7-bit encodings to variable-width multi-byte encodings.
 It also has some sort of support for Unicode.
 Various auxiliary files which are not common to TeX users are needed to enable those features.
 This section shortly describes those auxiliary files.

 ### PostScript CMap Resources

+pTeX users should install PostScript CMap Resources.
+They are provided by `adobemapping` package.

-PostScript CMap Resources are required for supporting lagacy encodings such as Shif-JIS, EUC-JP, Big5,  and other East Asian encodings.
+PostScript CMap Resources are required for supporting lagacy encodings such as Shift-JIS, EUC-JP, Big5, and other East Asian encodings.
 Dvipdfmx internally identifies glyphs in fonts with identifiers (CID) represented as an integer ranging from 0 to 65535.
 The PostScript